Is Feasibility in Physics Limited by Fantasy Alone?: Measurement

 Another challenging question has emerged in the quantum mechanical context but it equally applies for all reversible systems: what is an irreversible measurement?
 Because if the quantum evolution is uniformly unitary and thus strictly reversible, what is to be considered the separated ``measurement object'' and the ``measurement apparatus'' can be ``wrapped together'' in a bigger system containing both, together with the ``Cartesian cut;'' i.e., the environment supporting communication between these two entities.
 Any such bigger system is then uniformly describable by quantum mechanics, resulting in total reversibility of whatever might be considered intrinsically and subjectively as a ``measurement.''
 This in turn results in the principal impossibility of any irreversible measurement (not ruling out decoherence ``fapp;'' i.e., for all practical purposes); associated with the possibility to ``reconstruct'' a physical state prior to measurement; and to ``undo'' the measurement~\cite{hkwz}.
 The quantum state behaves just as in Schr\"odinger's interpretation of the $\Psi$ function as a {\em catalogue of expectation values:} this catalogue can only be ``opened and read'' at a single page; yet it may be ``closed'' again by ``using up'' all knowledge obtained so far, and then reopened at another page.

-Two related types of unknowables which have emerged in the quantum context are complementarity and value indefiniteness. {\em Complementarity} is the impossibility to measure two or more observables instantaneously with arbitrary accuracy: in the extreme case, measurement of one observable annihilates the possibility to measure another observable, and {\it vice versa.} Despite attempts to reduce this feature to a ``completable'' incompleteness of the quantum formalism, and thus to temporary epistemological deficiencies, the hypothetical ``quantum veil,'' possibly hiding the ``physical existence'' of the multitude of all conceivable (complementary) observables, has maintained its impermeability until today.
+Two related types of unknowables which have emerged in the quantum context are complementarity and value indefiniteness. {\em Complementarity} is the impossibility to measure two or more observables instantaneously with arbitrary accuracy: in the extreme case, measurement of one observable annihilates the possibility to measure another observable, and {\it vice versa.} Despite attempts to reduce this feature to a ``completable'' incompleteness by Einstein and others, and thus to preliminary, epistemological deficiencies of the quantum formalism, the hypothetical ``quantum veil,'' possibly hiding the ``physical existence'' of the multitude of all conceivable (complementary) observables, has maintained its impermeability until today.

 As new evidence emerged, the lack of classical comprehensibility has gotten even worse: whereas quasi-classical systems---such as generalised urn or finite automaton models~\cite{svozil-2008-ql}---feature complementarity, some quantised systems with more than two measurement outcomes cannot be thought of as possessing any global ``truth function.''
-As the Kochen-Specker theorem~\cite{specker-60,kochen1} shows, they are {\em value indefinite} in the sense that there exist (even finite) sets of observables which, under the hypothesis of non-contextuality, cannot have definite values independent of the type of measurement actually being performed.
-The contradiction can be pinned down to the fact that quantum mechanical observables need not be commutative, making it impossible to embed, under the given assumption, the algebra of these observables in a commutative algebra.
-Some prefer a resolution in terms of {\em contextual} realism: measurement values ``exist'' irrespective of their ``actual measurement,'' but they depend on what other observables are measured alongside of them.
+As the Kochen-Specker theorem~\cite{specker-60,kochen1} shows, they are {\em value indefinite} in the sense that there exist (even finite) sets of observables which, under the hypothesis of non-contextuality, cannot all (for some this might still be possible) have definite values independent of the type of measurement actually being performed.

+Faced with the formal results, some researchers prefer a resolution in terms of {\em contextual} realism: measurement values ``exist'' irrespective of their ``actual measurement,'' but they depend on what other observables are measured alongside of them.
 Another possibility is to abandon classical omniscience and assume that an ``elementary'' quantum system is only capable of expressing a {\em single} bit (or dit for $d$ potential measurement outcomes)~\cite{zeil-99} or context; all other conceivable measurements are mediated by a measurement apparatus capable of context translation.